LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

 # Input BILATERAL Chat Room name
 bilateral_chatroom_name = "<name of BILATERAL chatroom you want to create>"
 ```
-You can set the following parameter to __False__ in case that you don't have Eikon Desktop to test.
+You can set the following parameter to __False__ in case that you don't have Refinitiv Workspace or  Eikon Desktop to test.
 The Bot will generate Dummy data when you retreive the price.
 ```python
 use_data_from_eikon =True
 ```